odys-z/shader-demo/README.md

 1. Tiles and bulidings are scaled differently with respect to latitude;

-2. Using web works to handling data tasks asynchronously, scheduled by a manager class - Grid;
+2. Using web workers to handling data tasks asynchronously, scheduled by a manager class - Grid;

 * Grid#update() are peroidically called and visible tiles are collected;

 * Data access tasks are queued by Grid#update();

-* When tile is case of GeoJSON, tasks will create new Features, which in turn will load geojson data;
+* When tiles are the case of GeoJSON, tasks will create new Features, which in turn will load geojson data;

 * When geojson data loaded, it post message to another worker, feature/worker.js,